digicraft-eu/filmkes-backend/README.md

 # What is this?
-This site lists out some movies from TMDB.
+This site lists out some movies that we have in a local sqlite database.
-The TMDB api is only used to GET info from the movies.
-We won't use the api to write data.
+data.

-We also have a local sqlite database that we'll use to keep track of the score that the user gave to a movie or whether or not the user has "favorited" the movie.
+We also keep track of the score that the user gave to a movie or whether or not the user has "favorited" the movie.
 For this exercise we'll assume we only have 1 user that uses the application.
 So you don't need to think of authentication and authorization.

 # Running locally
-## Create a `.env` file.
-- Copy `.env.sample`
-- Enter a value for `TMDB_API_KEY`

-You can get an api key by [creating an account at TMDB](https://www.themoviedb.org/login?to=read_me&redirect=%2Freference%2Fintro%2Fauthentication)

 ## Install `uv`
 - Mac/Linux: `curl -LsSf https://astral.sh/uv/install.sh | sh`